u-shrestha/nn-gpt/README.md

-# AI for Neural Network Code Generation
+# LLM-Based Neural Network Generator

 The original version of this project was created by <strong>...</strong> at the Computer Vision Laboratory, University of Würzburg, Germany.